 No single event is quite like another: competitors are prompted to explore new ideas as they challenge themselves to experiment with different materials and textures.

-“WOW rewards the curious, the courageous and those passionate enough to stand in the face of self-doubt and embrace creativity no matter the cost,” sums up Moncrieff.
+According to Moncrieff, “WOW rewards the curious, the courageous and those passionate enough to stand in the face of self-doubt and embrace creativity no matter the cost.”

-“We’ve also built wonderful relationships with design and fashion schools around the world, where WOW has become part of the curriculum,” adds Moncrieff.
+“We’ve also built wonderful relationships with design and fashion schools around the world, where WOW has become part of the curriculum,” Moncrieff adds.

 Following their appearance in the awards show, the garments are housed in the Nelson museum.
 That way, anyone interested can see all the intricate details in their composition up close.